uchicago-dsi/broadbandequity/README.md

 This package will also run in a container via Docker (configurable via the [Dockerfile](Dockerfile)).

-Once installed, you can access modules from the main directory via relative imports - for example, `from data_pipeline import fetch_census_data`.
-If working in a subdirectory, you will need to modify `sys.path` to enable imports, such as with `sys.path[0] = os.path.join(os.path.abspath(''),'..')`.
+Once installed, access modules from the main directory via relative imports - for example, `from data_pipeline import fetch_census_data`.
+If working in a subdirectory, modify `sys.path` to enable imports, such as with `sys.path[0] = os.path.join(os.path.abspath(''),'..')`.
 (For examples, see first code cells in analysis notebooks.)

 ---